shreyas-sreedhar/self-hosted-vpn/README.md

 This project sets up an OpenVPN server on DigitalOcean using Terraform.
 It automates the creation of a DigitalOcean Droplet, installs OpenVPN, and configures the server.

+Total cost: $6/month.
+Free if you have Digital Ocean Credits from github student developer pack

 ## Prerequisites

 Before you begin, make sure you have the following: